Electronic waste: Electronic waste classification

 The market has a lot of different types of electrical products.
 To categorize these products, it is necessary to group them into sensible and practical categories.
 Classification of the products may even help to determine the process to be used for disposal of the product.
 Making the classifications, in general, is helping to describe e-waste.
 Classifications has not defined special details, for example when they do not pose a threat to the environment.
 On the other hand, classifications should not be too aggregated because of countries differences in interpretation.
 The UNU-KEYs system closely follows the harmonized statistical (HS) coding.
 It is an international nomenclature which is an integrated system to allow classify common basis for customs purposes.

 Electronic waste substances

 Some computer components can be reused in assembling new computer products, while others are reduced to metals that can be reused in applications as varied as construction, flatware, and jewellery.
 Substances found in large quantities include epoxy resins, fiberglass, PCBs, PVC (polyvinyl chlorides), thermosetting plastics, lead, tin, copper, silicon, beryllium, carbon, iron, and aluminum.
 Elements found in small amounts include cadmium, mercury, and thallium.
 Elements found in trace amounts include americium, antimony, arsenic, barium, bismuth, boron, cobalt, europium, gallium, germanium, gold, indium, lithium, manganese, nickel, niobium, palladium, platinum, rhodium, ruthenium, selenium, silver, tantalum, terbium, thorium, titanium, vanadium, and yttrium.
-Almost all electronics contain lead and tin (as solder) and copper (as wire and printed circuit board tracks), though the use of lead-free solder is now spreading rapidly.
 The following are ordinary applications: